 Orange and brown were the most popular shades in mid-century modern design; they created a warm, earthy interior that complemented the wooden furniture.
 Occasional pops of contrasting colours such as coral, as shown in the example above, kept rooms light and fresh.

 If you're not sure about going all out with the orange and brown look at home, try adding accent items in these shades, like an orange lampshade or armchair, against a white background.

 Speaking of white, this was another popular choice for mid-century modern homes.
 By keeping walls white, wooden furniture really stood out and made a house feel lighter and larger.

 Modern interpretations of mid-century design include a far greater range of colours than just orange, brown and white though.
 Feel free to experiment with different shades, but be sure to keep your colour palette minimal, with no more than two or three shades in each room and make sure the colours complement wooden furniture.

-Mid-century furniture is typically slimline with minimal ornamentation, and of course, made of wood.
+Mid-century furniture is typically slimline with minimal ornamentation, with a big focus on wooden textures.
 Sideboards, cabinets, chairs and sofas are all usually quite low to the floor, with slim legs to give a floating appearance.
 This makes a room feel less cramped and gives the illusion of height.

 The compact nature of mid-century furniture means you can use them in a range of rooms and house styles; they work well in new-build houses, which are often tight on space, as well as period houses which often feature lots of tricky nooks and crannies.

-Facebook Marketplace, Gumtree and Freecycle are all great websites to try if you're on the hunt for original mid-century furniture.
+Facebook Marketplace, Gumtree, Freecycle and Narchie are all great websites to try if you're on the hunt for original mid-century furniture.
 Contemporary brands like La Redoute, West Elm and John Lewis & Partners stock plenty of mid-century-inspired furniture if you'd prefer to buy new instead.